MaayanLab/software-testing/2-functional-testing/README.md

 - A **unit test** verifies that an individual unit of code works as expected, isolating it and mocking its dependencies.
 - A **functional test** verifies that a slice of functionality in a system works as expected.
 This may test many methods (or units), interact with dependencies, modify a database, use web services, and so on.

+A unit test cannot detect that a required feature of the program is missing.
+A functional test can capture these requirements.

 > **What is a "functional slice"?**